visipedia/inat_comp/README_raw.md

 12345,0 78 23
 67890,83 13 42
 ```
 The `id` column corresponds to the test image id.
 The `predicted` column corresponds to 3 category ids, separated by spaces.
 You should have one row for each test image.
-Please sort your predictions from most confident to least, this will allow us to study top-1, top-2, and top-3 accuracy.
+Please sort your predictions from most confident to least, from left to right, this will allow us to study top-1, top-2, and top-3 accuracy.

 ## Terms of Use